PUB HLTH 7085 - Applied Health Economic Evaluation Research Project

 General Course Information

-Course Code PUB HLTH 7085 Course Applied Health Economic Evaluation Research Project Coordinating Unit Public Health Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Contact Up to 5 hours per week Available for Study Abroad and Exchange N Prerequisites PUB HLTH 7081, PUB HLTH 7082, ECON 7001, ECON 7220 Restrictions Master of Health Economics and Policy Course Description Applied Health Economic Evaluation Research Project is designed to provide students with the opportunity to apply the components of health economic evaluation in full, from specification of a research question to the drafting of a journal manuscript.
-The course builds on the Health Economic Evaluation and Decision Making (PUB HLTH 7082) in particular, but also prior courses in health economics, HTA, epidemiology and biostatistics which combine to cover the key components of a health economic evaluation.
+Course Code PUB HLTH 7085 Course Applied Health Economic Evaluation Research Project Coordinating Unit Public Health Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Contact Up to 5 hours per week Available for Study Abroad and Exchange N Prerequisites PubHlth 7081, PubHlth 7082, ECON 7001, ECON 7220 Restrictions Master of Health Economics and Policy Course Description Applied Health Economic Evaluation Research Project is designed to provide students with the opportunity to apply the components of health economic evaluation in detail, in the context of an applied evaluation that is completed in full, from specification of the research question to the drafting of a journal manuscript.
+The course builds on the Health Economic Evaluation and Decision Making (PubHlth 7082), which provides the background and theory to each of the components of a health economic evaluation.
 Students are provided with relevant materials and instruction relating to the review of background material, the specification of an appropriate model structure, estimation of disease progression and treatment effect parameter values, conduct of a quality of life study, analysis of resource use and cost data, consideration of outcomes other than quality adjusted life years, and the analysis and representation of uncertainty of the finished model.
-On course completion, students will have practical experience in the conduct of health economic evaluation which will cement the knowledge gained across prior completed units and provide the basis for conducting independent evaluations in a wide range of employment settings (e.g. government, NGO, industry, academia).
+On course completion, students will have practical experience in the conduct of health economic evaluation which will cement the knowledge gained in the existing HEEDM course and provide the basis for conducting independent evaluations in a wide range of employment settings (e.g. government, NGO, industry, academia).

-Course Coordinator: Professor Jonathan KarnonCourse Coordinator: Professor Jonathan Karnon
+Course Coordinator: Professor Jonathan KarnonCourse Coordinator: Prof Jon Karnon

 Phone: +61 8313 3562